 The emphasis turns to design synthesis.
 Subjects such as Energy Systems, Power Electronics, Communications and Signal Processing are studied in a comparative manner from which emerge identities that help students to deepen their understanding of the subject.
 The process of innovation through team working is developed in small group projects that require an integrated combination of hardware and software to reach a design objective.

-Subjects in the fourth year cover the whole spectrum of Electrical and Electronic Engineering.
+Subjects in the fourth year cover the whole spectrum of electrical and electronic engineering.
 The courses offered include topics such as:

-- Embedded Systems
+- Electrical Power Systems

 - Systems Level Integration